Vyral/sam-levy/_posts/2020-10-14-are-you-focusing-on-your-needs.md

 ---
 layout: post
 title: Are You Focusing on Your Needs?
-date: 2020-10-14 17:56:32
+date: 2023-11-29 00:00:00
 tags:
   - Home Buyer Tips
-excerpt: 'When buying a home, you need to know your must-haves versus your wants.'
+excerpt: When buying a home, you need to know your must-haves versus your wants.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sam+Levy/2020/Sam+Levy+Must+Haves+vs+Wants+4.mp4
 pullquote: